 Restoring rice paddies to help oriental white stork reintroduction success in Japan

 Considering the suitability of the environment is the key to successfully reintroduce a species in an habitat where it disappeared.
-Oriental white storks disappeared from Japan fifty years ago, and are now beginning to be reintroduced, while their natural wetland habitats are declining, but may be compensate by man-made rice paddies.
+Oriental white stork disappeared from Japan fifty years ago,.
+The species reintroduction is now beginning , while their natural wetland habitats are declining, but may be compensate by man-made rice paddies.

 Photo: An oriental white stork with a microwave’s GPS Argos PTT (photo Fukui Prefecture)